-Our study and those in the empirical literature suggest that selection is typically a multistage, iterative process, involving progressively deepening investigation of alternatives.
-Multistage selection appears in virtually everyone of the 20 cases of our study where selection was described in some detail.
-Two multistage patterns of the three routines occur in our study.
+stage, iterative process, involving progressively deepening investigation of alternatives.
+Multistage selection appears in virtually every one of the 20 cases of our study where selection was described in some detail.
+Two multi-stage patterns of the three routines occur in our study.
 First, the selection routines are applied sequentially to a single choice.
-Screening is used first to reduce a large number of ready-made alternatives to a few feasible ones; evaluation-choice is then used to investigate the feasible alternatives and to select a course of action; finally, authorization is used to ratify the chosen course of action at a higher level in the organizational hierarchy.
-In the second pattern, a single selection step is itself multistage or nested.
-An alternative may be evaluated in a general way, then in succeedingly more intense ways, or one choice can be subjected to authorization at successively higher levels in the organization.
+Screening is used first to reduce a large number of ready-made alternatives to a few feasible ones; evaluation-choice is then used to investigate the feasible alternatives and to select a course of action; finally, authorisation is used to ratify the chosen course of action at a higher level in the organisational hierarchy.
+In the second pattern, a single selection step is itself multi-stage or nested.
+An alternative may be evaluated in a general way, then in succeedingly more intense ways, or one choice can be subjected to authorisation at successively higher levels in the organisation.

-In the 25 decision processes, evaluation-choice activity is noted in 83 instances, and authorization in 33.
-Hence, each decision process averaged almost 5 selection steps, 4.8 for custom-made solutions, 6.4 for modified solutions (more than half of these authorization), 2 for ready-made solutions, and 2.8 for given solutions.
+In the 25 decision processes, evaluation-choice activity is noted in 83 instances and authorisation in 33.
+Hence, each decision process averaged almost 5 selection steps, 4.8 for custom-made solutions, 6.4 for modified solutions (more than half of these authorisation, 2 for ready-made solutions and 2.8 for given solutions.